Mosamorphing/WTF-React/01_HelloReact/readme.md

 ![1-1](./img/1-3.png)

-For this lecture, we will be using VS Code, but first, you need to install [Node.js](https://nodejs.org/zh-cn/download/) into your machine so that the following installation command can work.
+As we advance, we will be using VS Code, but first, you need to install [Node.js](https://nodejs.org/zh-cn/download/) into your machine so that the following installation command can work.

 # Installation